 Women Business Owners Series: Katelyn Montgomery, Founder and President of Worldgate, LLC

-For this month’s installment of our Women Business Owners Series, we sat down with Katelyn Montgomery, Founder and President of Worldgate, LLC.
-Read on to learn more about why she founded her company, their organizational commitment to giving back and her advice to women who are thinking of starting their own businesses.
+For our final Women Business Owners installation of 2021, we sat down with Katelyn Montgomery, Founder and President of Worldgate, LLC.
+Read on to learn more about how Katelyn founded her business, her commitment to giving back and her advice to other women looking to start their own businesses.

 TorchLight: What prompted you to start Worldgate, an IT consulting company, after a successful career in corporate marketing?